NextronSystems/aurora-agent-manual/usage/detection-gaps.rst

 To close this detection gap:

-* use Aurora with the "Intense" configuration preset (could cause high CPU load on systems)
+* Use Aurora with the "Intense" configuration preset (could cause high CPU load on systems)
-* additionally install and use Sysmon with `this configuration <https://github.com/NextronSystems/aurora-helpers/blob/master/sysmon-config/aurora-sysmon-config.xml>`_.
+* Additionally install and use Sysmon with `this configuration <https://github.com/NextronSystems/aurora-helpers/blob/master/sysmon-config/aurora-sysmon-config.xml>`_.

 Registry Events
 ---------------